Jeff Webster (checkers player): Music

 Webster began playing piano when he was 14 years old.
 He was formerly a member of the bands Outta Time and Disaster Recovery Band.
-He is currently the keyboardist for The Impacts, a rock and beach music band based in Madison, North Carolina.
+He was also the keyboardist for The Impacts, a rock and beach music band based in Madison, North Carolina.

-Webster serves as a member of the 2019-2020 Advisory Grassroots Panel for the Rockingham County Arts Council.
+Webster served as a member of the 2019–2020 Advisory Grassroots Panel for the Rockingham County Arts Council.

+During the COVID-19 pandemic, Webster's bands disbanded.
+He began performing online weekly on Thursday nights using Facebook's live streaming feature, later calling the series "Jeff's Jammie Jams", a moniker inspired from his wearing pajamas while performing on the live stream.

 Personal life

+On March 20, 1998, Webster was working at the Rockingham County Post Office in Stoneville when the 1998 Gainesville–Stoneville tornado outbreak hit.
+His cousin, Beth Webster Mitchell, was killed in the tornado.

 Webster married Annie Herger Manning in 2008.
 In 2009 he underwent a quadruple bypass at Moses H. Cone Memorial Hospital.